saadmann18/digital-image-processing-1/README.md

 ## Acknowledgments

 Special thanks to:
-- Prof. Dr. Dietmar Kunz for excellent instruction and guidance
 - University of Paderborn for providing computational resources
 - Teaching assistants for valuable feedback and support